shathalshehri/Robot_Control_Panel-2ndPhase/README.md

 ```sh
 ipconfig getifaddr en0
 ```

 ## Demonstrations

 - **Forward Button Interaction**: Watch the GIF below to see how pressing the `F` button on the web interface triggers the transition from `page.php` to `retrieve.php`:

     ![Forward Button Interaction](https://github.com/shathalshehri/Robot_Control_Panel-2ndPhase/raw/main/1-Clicking-the-ForwardButton.gif)

-- **LED Activation**: Watch the GIF below to see the LED's response when the Right button for example is clicked, which demonstrates the LED turning off:
+- **LED Activation**: Watch the GIF below to see the LED's response when the Right button is clicked, which demonstrates the LED turning off:

     ![LED Activation](https://github.com/shathalshehri/Robot_Control_Panel-2ndPhase/raw/main/2-AfterClickingF.gif)

-- **Effect of Other Buttons**: Watch the GIF below to see the effect of clicking the `Stop`, `Left`, `Right`, and `Backward` buttons on the web interface, all of which will turn the LED off:
+- **Effect of Other Buttons**: Watch the GIF below to see the effect of clicking the `Stop`, `Left`, `Right`, and `Backward` buttons on the web interface, all of which turn the LED off:

     ![Other Buttons Effect](https://github.com/shathalshehri/Robot_Control_Panel-2ndPhase/raw/main/3-AnyOtherButtons.gif)

 - **Serial Monitor Output and Database Update**: Watch the GIF below to see the output on the serial monitor when clicking the `Stop` button and the database update reflecting 'S' added to the table:

     ![Serial Monitor and Database Update](https://github.com/shathalshehri/Robot_Control_Panel-2ndPhase/raw/main/4-SerialMonitorOP-DB.gif)

 - **Clicking Any Other Button Result**: Watch the GIF below to see the result of clicking the `Right` button, which turns the LED off:

     ![Clicking Any Other Button Result](https://github.com/shathalshehri/Robot_Control_Panel-2ndPhase/raw/main/5-ClickingAnyOtherButtonResult.gif)